interObservers

 Creative intelligence is the ability to think creatively and develop new ideas.
 It involves seeing things in a new way and finding solutions to problems outside the norm.
 It also includes coming up with original ideas and being innovative in your thinking.

-People who are creative intelligence are often good at thinking outside the box and are not afraid to take risks.
+People who have creative intelligence are often good at thinking outside the box and are not afraid to take risks.
 They can often see the world differently and find new ways of doing things.
 Creative intelligence is often seen as a critical ingredient in success, especially in business, art, and design.

 Final Thoughts